Nfinger/docs/source/index.html.md

 The `bearer` authorization header is scoped to an authorized platform user or application.
 This header may contain a sub to further limit scope to a specific token, smart contract, wallet or other entity.

 <aside class="success">
-To receive a token, you need the email and password you used to create a Provide account.
+To receive a token, use the email and password you used to create a Provide account.
 </aside>